blorente/naylang-documentation/src/parsing.md

 This step of the process was performed with the ANTLRv4 tool [@antlr4ref], specifically the C++ target [@antlr4cpp].
-ANTLRv4 generates several lexer and parser classes for the specified grammar which contain methods that are executed every time a rule is activated.
+ANTLRv4 generates several lexer and parser classes for the specified grammar, which contain methods that are executed every time a rule is activated.

-These classes can then be extended to override those rule methods and execute arbitrary code, as will be shown later.
+These classes can then be extended to override the rule methods and execute arbitrary code, as will be shown later.
 This method allows instantiation of the AST independently from the grammar specification.